Some time back, WWALS adopted a committee system. I think it was at the suggestion of Bret Wagenhorst: thanks, Bret!

 Always spell WWALS in all caps.
 The final s is not to indicate plural: it stands for Suwannee.
 But the names of the rivers are not the name of the organization.

-There are not just four or five rivers in WWALS territory: there are ten or more, plus many creeks that are just as important to their inhabitants as the rivers.
+There are not just four or five rivers in WWALS territory: there are fifteen or more, plus many creeks that are just as important to their inhabitants as the rivers.
 Easier just to say WWALS, no?

 Committee members may not create new facebook groups, meetups, or other forums using the WWALS name or that of any of its associated entities, such as the Water Trails, without approval from the PR Committee.
 Similarly for banners, billboards, painting on the side of boats or wheeled vehicles, etc.